 That’s not the only problem.
 Almost all studies on screen time rely on self-reports from participants (or, in the case of children, parent reports).
 These are bound to suffer from simple human error: people make mistakes in their reporting, under-report, over-report, or misrepresent something.
 It’s inevitable.
 Most of the major studies on screen time and kids were also conducted pre-Covid — and we all know that the pandemic instigated rapid and sweeping changes with how young children interact with devices and digital media.
 Shoot, our preschool had Zoom meetings back in the spring of 2020…

 Screen time research is also subject to population bias and confounding factors.
 Kids who watch more television, for example, tend to live in homes that earn less money and with parents who have fewer years of education.
-Yes, as many of us came to realize over the last two years (as many of us had to work from home and take care of children while forgoing our usual childcare support), shepherding little children through a “screen free” existence is in fact an incredibly privileged thing to be able to do.
+Yes, as many of us quickly realized during the first two years of the pandemic (as many of us had to work from home and take care of children while forgoing our usual childcare support), shepherding little children through a “screen free” existence is in fact an incredibly privileged thing to be able to do.
 It’s effing hard.

 Not only that, but virtually all of the screen time research relies on a single unit of measurement to evaluate outcomes: time.

-In reality, time spent on screens is not a very useful indicator – all the more so now that many children are still relying on virtual learning for their education.
+In reality, time spent on screens is not a very useful indicator.
 Indeed, where “hours spent” might have been telling when it applied to one single thing (e.g. television or video games), in today’s world, time really doesn’t tell us very much.